videojs/video.js/docs/guides/tech.md

 });
 ```

+### Posters

+By default, techs will have to handle their own posters and are somewhat locked out of the player's poster lifecycle.
+However, when the player is initialized with the `techCanOverridePoster` option
+it will be possible for techs to integrate into that lifecycle  and the player's `PosterImage` component to be used.

+Techs can check if they have this capability by checking the `canOverridePoster` boolean in their options.

+**`techCanOverridePoster` requirements**

+ - `poster()` which returns the tech's current poster url
+ - `setPoster()` which updates the tech's poster url and triggers a `posterchange` event
+   which the player will handle

 ## Technology Ordering

 When Video.js is given an array of sources, which to use is determined by finding the first supported source / tech combination.
 Each tech will be queried in the order specified in `techOrder` whether it can play the first source.
 The first match wins.
 If no tech can play the first source, then the next will be tested.
 It's important to set the `type` of each source correctly for this test to be accurate.